-- 50) The basic value proposition of community providers is: - A) they offer a fast, convenient one-stop site where users can focus on their most important concerns and interests. - B) they offer consumers valuable, convenient, time-saving, and low cost alternatives to traditional service providers. - C) they create a digital electronic environment for buyers and sellers to meet, agree on a price, and transact. - D) they increase customers' productivity by helping them get things done faster and more cheaply.
+- 50) The basic value proposition of community providers is: - A) they offer a fast, convenient one-stop site where users can focus on their most important concerns and interests. - B) they offer consumers valuable, convenient, time-saving, and low cost alternatives to traditional service providers. - C) they create a digital electronic environment for buyers and sellers to meet, agree on a price, and transact. - D) they increase customers' productivity by helping them get things done faster and with less expense.

+Answer: A Diff: Moderate

+- 51) eBay uses all of the following business models except:

+- A) B2C market creator.

-B) C2C market creator.
-C) content provider.
-D) e-commerce infrastructure provider.
-Answer: C Difficulty: Moderate AACSB: Application of knowledge LO: 2.2: Describe the major B2C business models.
-52) All of the following are business models employed in the online music industry except: A) subscription.
-B) peer-to-peer streaming.
-C) download-and-own.
-D) cloud streaming.
-Answer: В Difficulty: Moderate AACSB: Application of knowledge LO: 2.2: Describe the major B2C business models.
+- B) C2C market creator.

+- C) content provider.

+- D) e-commerce infrastructure

+provider.
+Answer: C

+- 52) All of the following are business models employed in the online music industry except:

+- A) subscription.

+- B) peer-to-peer streaming.

+- C) download-and-own.
+D)

+cloud streaming.
+Answer:

 53) The financial services, travel services, and job placement services industries typically use the business model.

+A) community provider

+- B) transaction broker

+- C) market creator

+- D) e-tailer

+Answer: B Diff:

+Easy

-A) community provider B) transaction broker C) market creator D) e-tailer Answer: B Difficulty: Easy AACSB: Application of knowledge LO: 2.2: Describe the major B2C business models. business model, a Web-based business builds a digital environment in which buyers and sellers can meet, display products, search for products, and establish prices.
-A) market creator B) community provider C) e-tailer D) portal Answer: A Difficulty: Moderate AACSB: Application of knowledge LO: 2.2: Describe the major B2C business models.
+54) In the \\\\\business model, a web-based business builds a digital environment in which buyers and sellers can meet, display products, search for products, and establish prices.
+A) market creator provider C) e-tailer

-51) eBay uses all of the following business models except:

-A) B2C market creator.
+B) community

+D) portal Answer:

+A